DestyNova/advent_of_code_2024/7/README.md

 For fun and curiosity I tried formulating part 2 as planning problem to be solved with Picat's built-in `planner` module.
 This was incredibly straightforward and concise, and produced the correct answer, albeit slowly at approx 11 seconds.
 The planner seems to require a **lot** of memory to do its things.

+#### Backtracking version

+It occurred to me that I wasn't actually using the planner's plan exploration features, since it was just backtracking and looking for any working plan, rather than seeking an optimal plan... and when I tried to mess with the cost and heuristic features to guide the search, it just made things worse.

+So I took the planner program and got rid of planner, combining the `action` and `final` predicates into `go`.
+It turns out this program was much faster, finishing in under 3 seconds with the correct result.
+Huh!

 ## Timings (not with hyperfine)

 ### Part 1